manifoldfinance/docs/docs/rebate-process.md

 - What is the transaction cost for the eligible transaction?

-  - Thi s the value that the end user utilized in submitting their transaction.
+  - This is the value that the end user utilized in submitting their transaction.

 - Calculate the Gas Reporting Index value